ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

     - supports persistent TCP (dont need to open a new TCP connection for every request)
     - supports pipelining requests (can send request 2 before waiting for response of request 1)
         - many browsers stopped supporting it, b/c many proxies did not implement pipelining correctly
+    - often uses gzip/DEFLATE to compress data
+        - DEFLATE is vulnerable to CRIME attack, many edge networks like cloudflare disable compression b/c of this
 - http 2: https://developers.google.com/web/fundamentals/performance/http2
     - good docs: https://http2.github.io/faq/
     - started as SPDY protocol by google, released by IETF in 2015